In an emergency, always call 911.

 Philosophy faculty, staff, graduate students and visitors are required to be familiar with the following plans:

-- Emergency Evacuation and Operations Plan for Savery Hall
+- Fire Safety and Evacuation Plan for Savery Hall

 - Health and Safety Plan for the Department of Philosophy